Gamini Hettiarachchi

 Gamini Chandrakirthi Hettiarachchi (24 July 1950 – 27 May 2019) (ගාමිණී හෙට්ටිආරච්චි) was an actor in Sri Lankan cinema, stage drama and television.

 Personal life

 Hettiarachchi was born on 24 July 1950 as the sixth of the family with ten siblings for Stanley Alas Hettiarachchi and Soma Hettiarachchi.
 He has three elder brothers, two elder sisters, two younger sisters and two younger brothers.
 He was educated at Nalanda College, Colombo and completed his GCE A/L education through science stream.
 He was a retired Technical officer in Department of Railways.

 He was married to Subhashini in 1983 and had one daughter and one son.
 He met Subhashini during Shilpa Shalikawa program held in Lionel Wendt.
-His daughter Pratibha is a renowned award-winning actress.
-His son Shakthi is a video editor.

 He died on 27 May 2019 while receiving treatment, after a kidney transplant surgery.

 Beyond acting

 In the school, he was a member of Under-14 cricket team and karate team.
 During Advanced Levels in the school, he started to read Russian books particularly on politics.
 Then he obtained the membership of Communist Party.